urbit/docs/tutorials/arvo/cli-tutorial.md

 `tape` is not too important for this discussion, but the short version is that `cord`s are used to represent data that is passed around while `tape`s are for when you're ready to start doing string manipulation.

-In the (section on modifying `%shoe`) we will go into more depth on parsing commands.

 ```hoon
 ++  tab-list